NYU-CS6313-SPRING2016/Group-13/README.md

 ### Note:
-If the map is not loaded or totally gray or blue at the starting, Please refresh the page.
+If the map is not loaded or totally gray/blue at the starting, Please refresh the page.
 This bug rarely happens and we are working on fixing it as soon as possible.